hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LoadSystemPropertys.md

 System Properties need to be added from the XML data import page in WebTools, the backend service application of HotWax Commerce.

 ## Default data

+{% hint style='info' %}
+Ensure that you include the variable before uploading the data.

+List of variables:
+1. Product store

+{% endhint %}

 ```
 <!-- Generally good defaults will work -->
 <SystemProperty systemResourceId="general" systemPropertyId="ORGANIZATION_PARTY" systemPropertyValue="COMPANY" description="The default organizationPartyId for used in dropdowns and reports"/>